stas/thesis/chapters/2_architecture.md

 collaboration related models.
 In this case, a conversation carrying a unique identifier and owned by a user with a unique identifier can be easily tracked by a synchronisation process.
-I used universally unique identifiers (UUIDs), attached to our relevant models as a temporary solution until more work is done in order to support this functionality.
+I used universally unique identifiers (UUIDs), attached to the relevant models as a temporary solution until more work is done in order to support this functionality.

 ## Web API